Bluesheep33/Palcord/README.md

 ## Project setup
 ###### Get source code & dependencies:
+- Change directory to `Steam/steamapps/common/PalServer/` (or wherever your Palworld server is stored)
-- Clone the repository to the computer that you run your palserver on
+- Clone the repository while in this directory
-  - Create a new folder to store the code in
+  - Create a new folder to store the code in called Palcord
   - Run `git init` to initialize the folder as a git repository
-  - Run `git remote add origin git@github.com:Bluesheep33/Palcord.git` to add the remote repository
+  - Run `git clone https://github.com/Bluesheep33/Palcord.git` to add the remote repository
-    - Note that you need to have your ssh key added to your GitHub account to use this command
-  - Run `git pull origin main` to pull the code from the repository
 - Make sure you have all dependencies installed
   - Install [Node.js](https://nodejs.org/en/)
-  - Run `npm i discord.js` to install the discord.js library (used for communicating with discord)
-  - Run `npm i axios` to install the axios library (used for communicating with the palworld server)
+  - Run `npm install` to install all dependencies

 ###### Set up the discord bot:
 - For the discord bot to work, you need to create a bot on the [Discord Developer Portal](https://discord.com/developers/applications)